GryphonR/google-forms-gekko-plugin/README.md

 * Click Get Link, then Copy link in the bottom left popup.
 * Paste this link as a comment in your CLI settings file.
 Copy the form ID and each question ID into the gforms.config object.

-All done, take it for a spin :) It will log data from paper trader and live trader.
+All done, take it for a spin :)

 If you want to leave a tip, go give it to askmike and support gekko!
-If you've already done that and still want to leave a tip, thanks :)
+If you've already done that and still want to leave a tip, thanks!

 LTC: Lapmuu1Th2BGBMG6vVyM83swoT8Qc6PiZP